iotrustedio/steganolock/.github/ISSUE_TEMPLATE/bug_report.md

 ---
 name: Bug report
-about: Create a report to help us improve
+about: Report a bug or a problem
 title: "[BUG] *Replace this with a one-sentence summary/title of the bug*"
 labels: bug
 assignees: ''